ʻAbdu'l-Bahá: Journeys to the West

-The 1908 Young Turks revolution freed all political prisoners in the Ottoman Empire, and ʻAbdu'l-Bahá was freed from imprisonment.
-His first action after his freedom was to visit the Shrine of Baháʼu'lláh in Bahji.
+The 1908 Young Turks revolution liberated all political and religious prisoners in the Ottoman Empire, and ʻAbdu'l-Bahá was freed from imprisonment.
+His first action after his liberation was to visit the Shrine of Baháʼu'lláh in Bahji.
 While ʻAbdu'l-Bahá continued to live in ʻAkka immediately following the revolution, he soon moved to live in Haifa near the Shrine of the Báb.
 In 1910, with the freedom to leave the country, he embarked on a three-year journey to Egypt, Europe, and North America, spreading the Baháʼí message.

 From August to December 1911, ʻAbdu'l-Bahá visited cities in Europe, including London, Bristol, and Paris.
 The purpose of these trips was to support the Baháʼí communities in the west and to further spread his father's teachings.

 In the following year, he undertook a much more extensive journey to the United States and Canada to once again spread his father's teachings.
 He arrived in New York City on 11 April 1912, after declining an offer of passage on the RMS Titanic, telling the Baháʼí believers, instead, to "Donate this to charity."
 He instead travelled on a slower craft, the RMS Cedric, and cited preference of a longer sea journey as the reason.
 After hearing of the Titanic's sinking on 16 April he was quoted as saying "I was asked to sail upon the Titanic, but my heart did not prompt me to do so."
-While he spent most of his time in New York, he visited Chicago, Cleveland, Pittsburgh, Washington, D.C., Boston and Philadelphia.
+While he spent most of his time in New York, he visited Chicago, Cleveland, Pittsburgh, Washington, D.C.,Boston and Philadelphia.
 In August of the same year he started a more extensive journey to places including New Hampshire, the Green Acre school in Maine, and Montreal (his only visit to Canada).
-He then travelled west to Minneapolis, San Francisco, Stanford, and Los Angeles before starting to return east at the end of October.
+He then travelled west to Minneapolis, Minnesota; San Francisco; Stanford; and Los Angeles, California before returning east at the end of October.
 On 5 December 1912 he set sail back to Europe.

-During his visit to North America he visited many missions, churches, and groups, as well as having scores of meetings in Baháʼís' homes, and offering innumerable personal meetings with hundreds of people.
+During his visit to North America he visited many missions, churches, and groups, as well as having scores of meetings in homes of Baháʼís, and offering innumerable personal meetings with hundreds of people.
 During his talks he proclaimed Baháʼí principles such as the unity of God, unity of the religions, oneness of humanity, equality of women and men, world peace and economic justice.
 He also insisted that all his meetings be open to all races.